Chesar832/Credit-Cards-Clustering/README.md

 ## 💡 Purpose

-*This proeject aims to cluster data on the basis of acquired attributes and determine the appropriate characteristics for the offers made to each customer segment.*
+*This project aims to cluster data on the basis of acquired attributes and determine the appropriate characteristics for the offers made to each customer segment.*

 ## 🔗 Relevant Links